metadataframes/basex-rdf/README.md

 ### Functions
 ```
 graphs:parse(xs:string)
-  Parses RDF data as a string and returns a sequence of one or more items.
+  Parses RDF data as a string and returns an XML parse tree.

 ```